Sign in to access your Salford customer account, or see our other accounts.

 • Buying daily living equipment (if you need this, we will have assessed you and offer you free equipment)

-• Guidance on all aspects of being a good employer including legal obligations and responsibilities
+• Support if you choose to recruit a PA including guidance on all aspects of being a good employer and legal obligations and responsibilities

 • Support with choosing and using a care agency